Col. 2:9 and Eph. 3:19

 - Rom.
 8:9-11, "However, you are not in the flesh but in the Spirit, if indeed the Spirit of God dwells in you.
 But if anyone does not have the Spirit of Christ, he does not belong to Him.
 10 And if Christ is in you, though the body is dead because of sin, yet the spirit is alive because of righteousness.
 11 But if the Spirit of Him who raised Jesus from the dead dwells in you, He who raised Christ Jesus from the dead will also give life to your mortal bodies through His Spirit who indwells you."

-Furthermore, I cannot help but remember the words found in John 1:1 and verse 14 when thinking of Col. 2:9
+Furthermore, I cannot help remembering the words found in John 1:1 and verse 14 when thinking of Col. 2:9

 - John 1:1, "In the beginning was the Word, and the Word was with God, and the Word was God."